ocp-workshop-wf/bootcamp/module3/README.md

   ```bash
   oc describe deployment my-deployment-quota
   ```
-  > output: "You should see the deployment details including the resource limits and requests" and lets check the Yaml file of the deployment from the UI
+  > output: "You should see the deployment details including the resource limits and requests" and let's check the Yaml file of the deployment from the UI

 ---